 Let V be a pseudovariety of semigroupoids.
-A topological semigroupoid S is residually in V if every pair of distinct elements of S is separated by a continuous semigroupoid homomorphism into a semigroupoid of V. We say that a topological semigroupoid S is pro-V if it is compact and residually in V. If V is the class of all finite semigroupoids then S is said to be residually finite and profinite, respectively.
+A semigroupoid S is pro-V if every pair of distinct elements of S is separated by a continuous semigroupoid homomorphism into a semigroupoid of V. If V is the class of all finite semigroupoids then S is said to be profinite.